spine/spine.site/app/views/docs/example.md

       </div>
     </div>

 So far so good.
-Now in order to tie this into our Spine app, we're going to have to go back to the fundaments, the `Task` model.
+Now in order to tie this into our Spine app, we're going to have to go back to the fundamentals, the `Task` model.

 ##Task model

 So the `Task` model is remarkably straightforward.
 Firstly a task has two attributes, a `name` and a `done` status that indicates whether it's been completed.
-This attributes are passed to `configure()`, as you can see in the example below:
+These attributes are passed to `configure()`, as you can see in the example below:

     //= CoffeeScript
     class Task extends Spine.Model